 Generally speaking, we’ve been quite impressed with how employers and employees have both embraced the necessity for remote work.
-Companies have placed considerable trust in their employees’ abilities.
-And many of those working from home that we have spoken to have enjoyed the experience.
+Companies have placed considerable trust in their employees’ abilities while many of those working from home that we have spoken to have enjoyed the experience.

-However, this difficult period has also highlighted how there are many unforeseen aspects of remote work.
-And if we deal with these incorrectly, they could have a detrimental effect on the productivity of employees and their overall happiness.
+However, this difficult period has also highlighted how there are many unforeseen aspects of remote work that if dealt with incorrectly could have a detrimental effect on the productivity of employees and their overall happiness.

 The truth is that while remote work can be hugely beneficial, it’s not always the right choice.
 Thankfully, this lockdown has given many of us (both employers and employees) the opportunity to decide for ourselves if it’s an option worth considering in the future.